Kingston, Ontario: Military history

 Before a formal college was established in 1876, there were proposals for military colleges in Canada.
 Staffed by British Regulars, students underwent a military course in 1865 at the School of Military Instruction in Kingston.
 The school enabled officers of militia or candidates for commission or promotion in the militia to learn military duties, drill and discipline, to command a company at Battalion Drill, to Drill a Company at Company Drill, the internal economy of a Company and the duties of a Company's Officer.
 The school was retained at Confederation, in 1867.

 The withdrawal of imperial troops required a Canadian location for the training of military officers.
 Because of Kingston's military tradition and the fact several military buildings already existed at the old naval dockyard, Point Frederick was chosen as the location for Canada's first military college, the Royal Military College of Canada (RMC).
-The facility, called simply The Military College until 1878, opened on Point Frederick with 18 students in 1876 under Lt.-Col. Edward O. Hewett, R.E. providing cadets with academic and military training.
+The facility, called simply The Military College until 1878, opened on Point Frederick with 18 students in 1876 under the first Commandant, Lieutenant-colonel Edward Osborne Hewett, of the Royal Engineers, providing cadets with academic and military training.
 In 1959, it became the first military college in the Commonwealth with the right to confer University degrees.

-Located east of Kingston's downtown, the army's Camp Barriefield, now McNaughton Barracks, was constructed at the beginning of the World War I and expanded during the World War II.
+Located east of Kingston's downtown, the army's Camp Barriefield, now McNaughton Barracks, was constructed at the beginning of the First World War and expanded during the Second World War.
 Camp Barriefield was named in honour of Rear-Admiral Robert Barrie (May 5, 1774 – June 7, 1841), a British naval officer noted for his service in the War of 1812.
-It was later named McNaughton Barracks after Andrew George Latta McNaughton, a former minister of national defence.
+It was later named McNaughton Barracks after Andrew George Latta McNaughton, a former Minister of National Defence.
 Nearby Vimy Barracks was established in 1937 for the Royal Canadian Corps of Signals (later the Royal Canadian School of Signals).
-Vimy and McNaughton Barracks house the Canadian Forces School of Communications and Electronics (CFSCE), the Canadian Forces' military communications training centre and several other units.
-McNaughton Barracks and Vimy Barracks make up most of Canadian Forces Base Kingston (CFB Kingston).
+Vimy and McNaughton Barracks house the Canadian Forces School of Communications and Electronics (CFSCE), the Canadian Armed Forces' military communications training centre and several other units.
+McNaughton Barracks and Vimy Barracks make up most of CFB Kingston (Canadian Forces Base Kingston).
 Major military facilities supported by CFB Kingston include Fort Frontenac, on the site of the original fort, and the Royal Military College of Canada.

 The Princess of Wales' Own Regiment has been a fixture in the City of Kingston since 1863.
 The PWOR operates as a Primary Reserve Regiment, its members drawn from the Kingston and area community.

 During the First World War, the 21st Battalion was formed and saw action in France in 1915 resulting in 18 battle honours including their role in the Battle of Vimy Ridge.
 The Royal Canadian Horse Artillery also fought in Europe with the 2nd Canadian Division, taking part in 13 major battles.
 Fort Henry became an internment camp for enemy aliens from August 1914 to November 1917.